Safari in Africa

-What is the format of a safari?
+What is the format of an African safari?

 If you have never been on an African safari before, the format of it can seem a little alien compared to other holidays you’ve been on.
 Whilst on safari, you are usually woken up at the crack of dawn with a cup of tea or coffee, and invited on a morning game drive to catch the animals at their most energetic.
 When you return back to camp around midday, lunch is served and are able to have a couple of hours to snooze in your tent, relax by the pool, or just sitting in the mess tent taking in the beauty of the savannah.
 Around mid-afternoon, you are invited to go on a second game drive or activity which will be a couple of hours, before heading back to camp in time for sundowners around the fire before dinner.
-Some camps and destinations, such as the Ngorongoro Crater, offer full day game drives, with a picnic lunch brought out on the road with you.
+Some camps and destinations offer full day game drives, with a picnic lunch brought out on the road with you.